 Pain can be initially caused from trauma, such as a whiplash injury, which is what I had experienced from a roller skating accident years before, an activity I always enjoyed with my children.
-My mistake was trying to skate backwards, bored with always skating forward.
+My mistake was trying to skate backwards, which I had not attempted before.

 I remember the aftermath of the accident, not being able to hold up my head.
 I would rest it on my left hand while driving, leaning on the car door.
 Did you know your head weighs approximately 7 pounds?
 Something I never thought about— that is a lot of pressure on the neck to carry!

 Pain can be a common sprain that heals in time, while more severe whiplash injuries may produce neck pain and other symptoms that are chronic.
 Symptoms that are still occurring up to six months after the initial injury are named Late Whiplash Syndrome.